d-shap/artifactory/README.md

 Container runs as non-root user.
 This user owns artifactory process and owns artifactory database.

-To run container next volumes should be mapped
+To run container next volumes should be mapped:
 * folder for SQL database
 * folder for artifactory data
+* folder for artifactory access keys
 * log folder
 * backup folder